6 Best Accounting Software for Consultants in 2026

 Real-time financial visibility

 Project managers need dashboards showing budget consumption and margin analysis without waiting for month-end close.
-According to Deloitte's professional services research, real-time financial data helps consulting firms make proactive project decisions and improve resource allocation.
+Real-time financial data helps consulting firms make proactive project decisions and improve resource allocation.

 With these requirements in mind, here's how the leading platforms stack up for consulting practices at different stages.